moefh/badgerscript/README.md

 ### Status

 Parsing files to AST is working.
+Bytecode compilation is next.

 ### License